arcturusInk/CTCIrecursion/README.md

 - Provided individual tutoring to four undergraduates over the course of three semesters
 - Instructed for about sixty-four hours according to students’ strengths and needs

+### LEADERSHIP

+Fellow **–** The Impact Fellowship, NY, NY | Winter 2018

+- One of thirty-five fellows selected out of hundreds of applicants in a fellowship inspiring the next generation of social entrepreneurs
+- Ideated a wristband that gave visually impaired persons greater access to mobility via echolocation for a team project

 Volunteer Instructor **–** Girls Who Code, Staten Island, NY|  Fall 2014

 - Taught a project-based curriculum to about 25 high school girls and boys for more than 32 hours
 - Taught fundamental programming concepts and provided debugging feedbacks

 ### PROJECTS
 - EventTracker (Java, XML): Android app allows users to see a list of events, view information about single events, and